Table of Contents

 Why Defer Loading of Javascript is Important for Performance

-Deferring loading of Javascript will significantly reduce the render time of your page and improve your performance.
+Deferring loading of Javascript and optimizing javascript parsing will significantly reduce the render time of your page and improve your performance.
 But why?

 Remember that the browser must go through the contents of all <script> tags to load a page.
 The more scripts you have to process, the more page loading will increase.